Urban Guide Quebec

 This dedication and passion for Quebec cuisine continue in Modat’s restaurant, Le Clan.

-quebec tasting menu at le clan
+Quebec tasting menu at Le Clan

 The first thing you see when walking through the door at Le Clan is the open kitchen, with its shiny stainless steel surfaces, and a chef’s table to the left of the doorway.
 On the right, a smokey grey glass door slides open, revealing stairs to the second level.